Screen time and digital technology use for preschoolers: part of a healthy lifestyle

-Physical activity for young children and active play for preschoolers can happen indoors as well as outdoors.
+Physical activity for young children and active play for preschoolers can happen indoors too.
 It can be simple things like dancing, catching and throwing soft balls, or rolling along the floor or ground.

 4. Imagine and create

-Creative play like telling stories, dressing up or drawing is good for your child’s creative development.
-It helps your child learn how to experiment, think, learn and solve problems.
+Creative activities like telling stories, dressing up or drawing are good for your child’s development.
+Activities like these help your child learn how to experiment, think and solve problems.

 Reading and storytelling with your preschooler promotes brain development and imagination, teaches your child about language and emotions, and strengthens your relationship.